scmilee/Defense-Against-The-Dark-Arts/final-writeup.md

 - nothinghere.txt

-Upon opening the contents of nothing here, I was presented with a very long and encrypted paragraph, but with a very interesting ending to it:
+Upon opening the contents of nothing here, I was presented with a very long and encrypted paragraph with a very interesting ending to it:

 ![cheat sheet](images/forest2.PNG)